Vibration isolation

-Vibration isolation is the process of isolating an object, such as a piece of equipment, from the source of vibrations.
+Vibration isolation is the prevention of transmission of vibration from one component of a system to other parts of the same system, as in buildings or mechanical systems.
 Vibration is undesirable in many domains, primarily engineered systems and habitable spaces, and methods have been developed to prevent the transfer of vibration to such systems.
 Vibrations propagate via mechanical waves and certain mechanical linkages conduct vibrations more efficiently than others.
 Passive vibration isolation makes use of materials and mechanical linkages that absorb and damp these mechanical waves.
 Active vibration isolation involves sensors and actuators that produce disruptive interference that cancels-out incoming vibration.

 Passive isolation

 "Passive vibration isolation" refers to vibration isolation or mitigation of vibrations by passive techniques such as rubber pads or mechanical springs, as opposed to "active vibration isolation" or "electronic force cancellation" employing electric power, sensors, actuators, and control systems.

 Passive vibration isolation is a vast subject, since there are many types of passive vibration isolators used for many different applications.
 A few of these applications are for industrial equipment such as pumps, motors, HVAC systems, or washing machines; isolation of civil engineering structures from earthquakes (base isolation), sensitive laboratory equipment, valuable statuary, and high-end audio.

 A basic understanding of how passive isolation works, the more common types of passive isolators, and the main factors that influence the selection of passive isolators: